LaravelDaily/Booking-Com-Simulation-Laravel/course/07-property-search-json-transforming.md

 }
 ```

-I deliberately created the larger apartment first, so the SQL query would naturally return it first if it's not reordered, which is a proof that our "best size fit" ordering works well.
+I deliberately created the larger apartment first, so the SQL query would naturally return it first if it's not reordered, which is proof that our "best size fit" ordering works well.

 We're launching the test, and... green.